Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Technical Supplement: Controlled Tension Injection and Fisher-Level Bias Propagation

 then the term proportional to $z$ cannot be absorbed by a constant nuisance parameter $M$ and inevitably induces biases in $(\oo,\,\wa)$.
 The resulting systematic residual in the Hubble diagram is

 and the linear tilt term sources a bias vector

 for parameters $\theta_\alpha\in\{\Omega_{m0},H_0,\oo,\wa,M\}$.
 The induced cosmological biases follow the standard Fisher expression,

 with the tilt component projecting most strongly onto $(\oo,\wa)$.
-This formalism clarifies why even a mild calibration drift of order $\Delta M_1\sim 10^{-2}$ mag across $z\sim1$ can imitate an apparent evolution in the dark energy equation of state at the level $\mathcal{O}(0.1)$.
+This expression makes explicit how a redshift-dependent calibration term can produce an apparent evolution in the inferred dark-energy sector within the adopted fitting basis.